 In the evening, you'll dine at one of the best Fado restaurants in Lisbon for traditional Portuguese cuisine interspersed with authentic singing and music.

-Along the journey, your driver will stop in the city of Tomar to visit the Convento de Cristo, which forms a beautiful backdrop from almost any vantage point.
-Eight-and-a-half centuries after its founding, this venerable headquarters of the legendary Knights Templar is a rambling concoction of Gothic, Manueline and Renaissance architecture that bears extravagant witness to its integral role in centuries of Portuguese history.
+Along the journey, your driver will stop in Tomar to visit the Convento de Cristo, which forms a beautiful backdrop from almost any vantage point.
+Eight-and-a-half centuries after its founding, this venerable headquarters of the legendary Knights Templar is a rambling concoction of Gothic, Manueline, and Renaissance architecture that bears extravagant witness to its integral role in centuries of Portuguese history.
 You will need at least 1.5 to 2 hours to visit the monastery (self-guided).

 But that's not all: In the evening (after some time to rest), it's time for another tour—this time centered on the city's exciting food scene.
 This is your chance to get off the well-worn tourist path for a side of Porto that travelers rarely see.
 You'll be welcomed by local families in their small, authentic restaurants, cafés, and bars as you taste a range of traditional dishes, local pastries, and, of course, Portuguese wines.

 Day 6: Day Trip to the Douro Valley